 Exposure to my target market for potential clients

-In addition, I needed to consider what the new digs will impact the direction of my practice?
+Also, I needed to consider what the new digs will impact the direction of my practice?
 I decided that it was time to invest in a bigger space with more flexibility.
 I wanted to offer more value to the client experience and additional services.
-I want my place to not only be a source of therapy but also restoration and replenishment.
+I want my place to be not only a source of therapy but also restoration and replenishment.
 My wish list included:

-A treatment room that could fit my electric table plus a portable one, so I can offer partner massages.
+A treatment room that could fit my electric table plus a portable one to offer partner massages.

 Room to set up a steam tent on a pulley system.